Cleveland is a summer city.

 11. Enjoy a summer festival

 We’ve already covered music and food, but there are also festivals that celebrate all of these things each summer.
-While most of these festivals won’t be happening in 2020, file this info away for next year, when I have no doubt that festivals will be back better than ever.

 Some cool summer festivals (and these are just a few!) include: